 Basic Rights and Obligation

-2-1 The Kingdom has the right to take necessary measures on sanitary and phytosanitary to protect human, animal and plant life and health, provided that such measures are consistent with the provisions of the Convention on measures of sanitary and phytosanitary (SPS).
+2-1 The Kingdom has the right to take necessary measures on sanitary and phytosanitary to protect human, animal and plant life and health, provided that such measures are consistent with the provisions of the Convention of sanitary and phytosanitary measures (SPS).

-2-2 Application of any of the measures sanitary and phytosanitary (SPS), shall be limited an extent necessary to protect human, animal or plant life or health based on scientific principles and basis, with no continuation of such measures without sufficient scientific evidence.
-With the exception of interim measures, that apply on the basis of information available and provided to seek additional information, which is necessary to acquire more objective risk assessment , in order to reconsider these measures within a reasonable period of time.
+2-2 Application of any of the sanitary and phytosanitary measures (SPS), shall be limited to an extent necessary to protect human, animal or plant life or health based on scientific principles and basis, with no continuation of such measures without sufficient scientific evidence.
+With the exception of interim measures, that apply on the basis of information available and provided to seek additional information, which is necessary to acquire more objective risk assessment, in order to reconsider these measures within a reasonable period of time.

-2-3 No discrimination without justification on taking sanitary and phytosanitary measures between the Kingdom and the other Member States of the Organization, which are similar in conditions with the Kingdom, and they may not be Applied on human, animal or plant in a manner that restricts sanitary and phytosanitary access of international trade market..
+2-3 No discrimination without justification on taking sanitary and phytosanitary measures between the Kingdom and the other Member States of the Organization, which are similar in conditions with the Kingdom, and they may not be applied on human, animal or plant in a manner that restricts or form disguised restrictions to access the international trade markets.

 2-4 Measures of sanitary and phytosanitary shall be consistent with the obligations of Member States of the Organization, in accordance with the provisions of the Convention (GATT 1994) relating to those measures and in particular the provisions in Article XX (b) as long as these measures are consistent with the provisions of the related provisions of the Convention.

 3-1 Sanitary and phytosanitary measures adopted by the Kingdom are based on standards, specifications and international guidelines and recommendations, with the exception of precautionary and scientifically justified measures that achieve a higher level of protection than the level of the measures based on international standards, specifications and recommendations which are consistent with all the provisions of the Regulations.